czett/go2klo/README.md

 - Discover the best-rated toilets with our *Royal Flush Rankings*.
 - further hardware usage optimizations -> Edge Requests!
-- QOL improvement -> showing toilet location as often as possible (currently not possible due to computational difficulties/inefficient ideas of mine)

 ## 🤔 Why go2klo?